Gambit120/Arduino-I2C/README.md

 ## Functions

-The following functions are available in every variant with the same name, the anly differences are the size of the used register size. and the method prefixes.
+The following functions are available in every variant with the same name, the only differences are the size of the register used and the method prefixes.

 ### I2C_XXBit_readFromModule